Scripps Mercy Family Medicine Residency

 Health Frontiers in Tijuana

-HFIT is a free clinic in the red light district of Tijuana.
+HFIT is a free clinic located across the border in Tijuana.
 It serves some of the city’s most marginalized communities including homeless persons, migrants, deportees and sex workers.
 It includes an HIV clinic, women’s group, transgender clinic and mental health services alongside basic medical services.
-Faculty and residents staff the clinic on Saturdays with medical students from UCSD and Autonomous University of Baja California in Tijuana.
+Faculty and residents staff the clinic on Saturdays with students from UCSD and Autonomous University of Baja California in Tijuana.

 Didactics

 The residency program holds daily and weekly didactic sessions in the outpatient and inpatient setting.
-Each morning, resident and attending didactic sessions are held at the Chula Vista Medical Plaza.
-And every afternoon, resident and specialist-led didactic sessions are held with the inpatient service, including case reports, pediatric and obstetric topics, specialty topics and ECG rounds.
+Noon conferences and morning reports bring residents and faculty together for didactic sessions with the inpatient service, including case reports, pediatric and obstetric topics, specialty topics and ECG rounds.

 On Wednesday afternoons, all faculty and residents meet for an educational series of lectures and workshops that address the breadth of family medicine, as well as balint groups, procedure workshops and quality improvement sessions.